An empirical examination of the Heath, Jarrow and Morton term structure model using treasury bond futures options data

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Anderson, Greg Antony, "An empirical examination of the Heath, Jarrow and Morton term structure model using treasury bond futures options data" (1998).
 Business Administration - Dissertations.
-Paper 46.
+46.